Neufund/ESOP/README.md

 ## Development
 ### Compiler
-We used solc 0.4.8 for mainnet deployment. `Dapple` framework that we use for Solidity tests compiles with c++ solc that you should install from repo: http://solidity.readthedocs.io/en/develop/installing-solidity.html.
+We use solc 0.4.8. `Dapple` framework that we use for Solidity tests compiles with c++ solc that you should install from repo: http://solidity.readthedocs.io/en/develop/installing-solidity.html.
 We use `truffle v3.2.1` for integration tests and compilation of deployed artifacts, which is using emscripten 0.4.8 solc build.
 (FYI: bytecode produced by c++ and emscripten matches: http://)

 ### Running unit (solidity) tests
 Solidity tests are run with `dapple`.
 This is unfortunate as `dapple` is discontinued and does not support libraries.
-There are a few things I liked about it: debug output, writing to CSV files from Solidity (nice thing for financial simulations).
+There are a few things I liked about it: debug output, writing to CSV files from Solidity (nice thing for financial simulations), test for events and throws.
 Anyway, I'll never use it again and I plan to port current tests to truffle.
-Solidity tests can be found in `sol_tests`, there are also shell scripts to make test easier.
+Solidity tests can be found in `sol_tests`, there are also shell scripts to make testing easier.
 `./test.sh <test name>` will execute all test cases from test with given name. if name is not provided then all tests will be executed.
 For example  `./test.sh ReturnToPool` will run tests from `./sol_tests/Test.ReturnToPool.sol` file.

 There are a few interesting test contracts defined:
 * `EmpTester` which is a employee's proxy to ESOP contract that allows you to call its method with different senders.
 * `ESOPMaker` which created `ESOP` smart contract with and necessary dependencies.
+Here you can mainpulate `ESOP` and `OptionsCalculator` parameters to match your case.
 * `EmpReentry` that is doing re-entry attack on `ProceedsOptionsConverter`

-There is also a ESOP simulator that stores results in `./solc/simulations.csv`, you can run it from `./simulate.sh` script.
+There is also an ESOP simulator that stores results in `./solc/simulations.csv`, you can run it from `./simulate.sh` script.

 ### Running integration (js) tests
-Those tests are run in truffle from `./js_test.sh` script.
+We use integration tests when we want to check smart contract behavior that spans many blocks, contracts are created and destroyed etc. Those tests are run in truffle from `./js_test.sh` script.
 Tests are defined in `./js_tests`.
+There is a network defined in `truffle.js` called `test` for which deployment scripts are deploying example options converters and opening the ESOP.
+Run tests with:
+`./js_test.sh --network test`
+with testrepc run with
+`testrpc --gasLimit=0x1500000 -i=192837992`

-We use integration tests when we want to check smart contract behavior that spans many blocks, contracts are created and destroyed etc. `test.CodeUpdate.js` is a notable tests that demonstrated a whole procedure of code update of ESOP smart contract.
+`test.CodeUpdate.js` is a notable test that demonstrated a whole procedure of code update of ESOP smart contract.

-### Deployment on testrpc
+### Test deployment
+We have defined following test deployments:
-running testrpc with lower block gas limit ~ mainnet limit `testrpc --gasLimit=4000000  -i=192837991`
+**test_deployment** where block gas limit approximates mainnet limit Run testrpc with:
+`testrpc --gasLimit=4100000  -i=192837991 --port=8546`
+then run
-`truffle deploy --network deployment`
+`truffle deploy --network test_deployment`

+**test** to run integration tests, see chapter above.

 ### Deployment on mainnet